SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-15-monogame-modularisation.markdown

 As for NuGet, once things have settled I will get a new develop NuGet package out which will include these changes so you can test them out for yourself.

-&nbsp;

 * * *

 # A final call to arms

-Now both in [MonoGame](http://www.monogame.net/) and its split off cousin [FNA](https://github.com/flibitijibibo/MonoGame) have taken this move to separate out the NET namespace from their frameworks, the main reason for this is that it allows some focus to break the dependency on LidGren itself.&nbsp; There is nothing wrong with LidGren it is a good networking framework but some people do not like it or generally prefer to use something else, this is where you, the budding developer community, can come in.
+Now both in [MonoGame](http://www.monogame.net/) and its split off cousin [FNA](https://github.com/flibitijibibo/MonoGame) have taken this move to separate out the NET namespace from their frameworks, the main reason for this is that it allows some focus to break the dependency on LidGren itself.
+There is nothing wrong with LidGren it is a good networking framework but some people do not like it or generally prefer to use something else, this is where you, the budding developer community, can come in.

-&nbsp;

-There has been a request to separate out a XNA/MonoGame/FNA Networking library and set of corresponding components into its own deliverable and its own repository.&nbsp; With the aim of creating a more generic networking framework for all XNA based games and with the ability to host behind it just about any pluggable networking framework.
+There has been a request to separate out a XNA/MonoGame/FNA Networking library and set of corresponding components into its own deliverable and its own repository.
+With the aim of creating a more generic networking framework for all XNA based games and with the ability to host behind it just about any pluggable networking framework.

-&nbsp;

 > ##### Are you up to the challenge?
 Or fancy taking on this project?
 Then get involved and get talking, the entire XNA / MonoGame community is listening and waiting.